 Perhaps most shocking aspect of Jesus’ teaching about love all is his understanding of its highest form, which is clearly that given to God (Matthew 22:37-38 the first and greatest commandment).
-Though clearly one does not obey God by withholding love from one’s neighbour, Jesus’ view of love was not primarily man centered.
-This figures prominently in the way that he ended his life on earth (by a terrible form of execution) and was even abandoned by his closest disciples.
+Though clearly one does not obey God by withholding love from one’s neighbour, Jesus’ view of love was not primarily man-centred.
+This figures prominently in the way that he ended his life on earth (by a terrible form of execution) and how he was abandoned by his closest disciples.
 Jesus sacrifice is given out of love but always first and foremost as an act of obedience directed towards his heavenly father (John 10:17-18).

 To move on, what of the current discussions about marriage and family?
 Does Jesus hold to any particular perspective?
 Perhaps the best way to consider this is in contrast to the prevailing view(s) of his time.
 Bearing in mind that the Pharisees were likely only bested in their conservatism by the stringent Essenes, it is striking to see that they simultaneously held a fairly liberal view of divorce (Matthew 5:31).
 Yet Jesus as Rabbi made it clear that he did not hold to such a conviction.
 Clearly then, for Jesus, marriage vows are binding on all parties and never to be treated so lightly and flippantly as they are by many today.

-In some ways this is the most instructive example of Jesus’ teaching insofar as it does not fit either political mold.
 Whereas today, in fact, both conservatives and liberals (in and outside the church) are guilty of flaunting this teaching, Jesus condemns such an attitude as unworthy of those who claim to be his disciples.

 Furthermore, Jesus promoted the Genesis account as normative where “in the beginning it was not so” (vs. 8).
 This same account tells us that God made them “male and female.”
-Though not saying anything objectionable to his original audience, Jesus is defying today’s gender neutral standards, even if not categorically addressing those who advocate for such a position.
+Though not saying anything objectionable to his original audience, Jesus is defying today’s gender neutral beliefs, even if not categorically addressing those who advocate for such a position.

 At the same time, Jesus does not view the marriage relationship as ultimately definitive of a normal or healthy state of being, since he speaks “liberally” towards those who would not given to marriage (Matthew 19:12) which presumably would speak against the almost exclusively family oriented views of the Jewish people of the time.
-In short, neither marriage nor sexuality truly define what we are in God’s eyes and Jesus’ eyes and a failure to see this as central to the debates about what marriage, sexuality and gender are and have been blinders on the eyes of both conservatives and liberals in our generation.
+In short, for Jesus neither marriage nor sexuality truly define what we are in God’s eyes and a failure to see this as central to the debates about what marriage, sexuality and gender are and have been blinders on the eyes of both conservatives and liberals in our generation.